 EPA first set standards for NO2 in 1971, setting both a primary standard (to protect health) and a secondary standard (to protect the public welfare) at 0.053 parts per billion (ppb), averaged annually.
-The Agency has reviewed the standards twice since that time, but chose not to revise the annual standards at the conclusion of each review.
+EPA has reviewed the standards twice since that time, but chose not to revise the annual standards at the conclusion of each review.
 In January 2010, EPA established an additional primary standard at 100 ppb, averaged over one hour.
 Concentrations of NO2 emitted into the atmosphere will decrease during transport through three mechanisms: deposition, chemical transformation, and dispersion.
-Interstate transport of NO2 is not a concern for Oregon.
+Interstate transport of NO2 is not a concern for Oregon due to the distances involved for large stationary sources and large concentrations of area source emissions in western Oregon.

-Sulfur Dioxide (SO2): SO2 is one of a group of highly reactive gasses known as “oxides of sulfur.”
+Sulfur Dioxide: SO2 is one of a group of highly reactive gasses known as “oxides of sulfur.”
 Generally the largest sources of SO2 emissions are from fossil fuel combustion at power plants (73%) and other industrial facilities (20%).
 Smaller sources of SO2 emissions include industrial processes such as extracting metal from ore, and burning high sulfur containing fuels in locomotives, large ships, and non-road equipment.
 SO2 is linked with a number of adverse effects on the respiratory system.
 The emission inventory for Oregon demonstrates a similar source distribution.